alfredxiao/my-cheatsheets/linux/filesystem/mount.md

 # Mount an ISO file
 - `mount /myiso.iso -o ro,loop /media/myiso`

+# Remount
+- means mount without umount first
+- `mount -o remount,ro /mnt/data`

+# MOunt all from fstab
+- `mount -a`
+- **NOTE** this does not include those swap devices or files, which require `swapon -a`

 # Swap
 * To mount a partition created as a swap area, you don’t use the `mount` command but instead use the `swapon` command.
 The kernel will automatically flag the partition to be used as part of the virtual memory structure.